tudelaemmanuel/prinit/README.md

 # prinit
-Prinit is a tool for winsows to start your projects faster.
+Prinit is a tool for windows to start your projects faster.

 # command